Kimmo Leinonen: Honors and awards

 Leinonen is an honorary lifetime member of Ilves, and was inducted into the builder category of the Finnish Hockey Hall of Fame in 2011, as Lion number 211.

-In December 2022, the IIHF named Leinonen the recipient of the Paul Loicq Award for 2023.
-The award will be given during the IIHF Hall of Fame induction ceremony, prior to the medal games of the 2023 IIHF World Championship in Tampere.
+The IIHF named Leinonen the recipient of the Paul Loicq Award for 2023, in recognition of contributions to international ice hockey.
+The award was given during the IIHF Hall of Fame induction ceremony, prior to the medal games of the 2023 IIHF World Championship in Tampere.
+Leinonen was the first person from Finland to receive the award.
+In receiving the award, Leinonen urged more IIHF members to preserve their hockey history, noting that only 20 countries had established a hockey hall of fame.